quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## DDoS Detection and Mitigation {#sec-ddos-dec}

-Current practices in detection and mitigation of Distributed Denial of Service (DDoS) attacks generally involves classification of incoming traffic (as packets, flows, or some other aggregate) into "good" (productive) and "bad" (DDoS) traffic, then differential treatment of this traffic to forward only good traffic, to the extent possible.
-This operation is often done in a separate specialized mitigation environment through which all traffic is filtered;
-a generalized architecture for separation of concerns in mitigation is given in
+Current practices in detection and mitigation of Distributed Denial of Service (DDoS) attacks generally involve classification of incoming traffic (as packets, flows, or some other aggregate) into "good" (productive) and "bad" (DDoS) traffic, and then differential treatment of this traffic to forward only good traffic.
+This operation is often done in a separate specialized mitigation environment through which all traffic is filtered; a generalized architecture for separation of concerns in mitigation is given in
  {{?DOTS-ARCH=I-D.ietf-dots-architecture}}.

 Key to successful DDoS mitigation is efficient classification of this traffic in the mitigation environment.
-Limited first-packet garbage detection as in {{sec-garbage}} and stateful tracking of QUIC traffic as in {{sec-stateful}} above may be useful during classification.
+Limited first-packet garbage detection as in
+{{sec-garbage}} and stateful tracking of QUIC traffic as in {{sec-stateful}}
+above may be useful during classification.

 Note that the use of a connection ID to support connection migration renders 5-tuple based filtering insufficient and requires more state to be maintained by DDoS defense systems.
-For the common case of NAT rebinding, DDoS defense systems can detect a change in client's endpoint address by linking flows based on the first 8 bytes of the server's connection IDs, provided the server is using at least 8-bytes-long connection IDs.
-QUIC's linkability resistance ensures that a deliberate connection migration is accompanied by a change in the connection ID and necessitate that connection ID aware DDoS defense system must have the same information about connection IDs as the load balancer
+For the common case of NAT rebinding, DDoS defense systems can detect a change in the client's endpoint address by linking flows based on the first 8 bytes of the server's connection IDs, provided the server is using at least 8-bytes-long connection IDs.
+QUIC's linkability resistance ensures that a deliberate connection migration is accompanied by a change in the connection ID and necessitates that connection ID-aware DDoS defense system must have the same information about connection IDs as the load balancer
 {{?I-D.ietf-quic-load-balancers}}.
 This may be complicated where mitigation and load balancing environments are logically separate.